raspberrypilearning/fart-detector/worksheet2.md

         print "Calibrated to", fresh_air
 ```

-The consequence of this change is that you are making the fart detector *less sensitive*, but only by *one* position on its scale of 0 to 15.
-So it should still function as expected.
+The consequence of this change is that you are making the fart detector less sensitive, but only by one position on its scale of 0 to 15, so it should still function as expected.

 ### My farts don't set it off